vidalvasconcelos/reduce/README.md

 # Reduce

-This repository tries to apply reducers to approach a real-world scenario like a Api Response Handler.
+An application example to approach a real-world scenario like a Api Response Handler.

 ```php
 function handlerFactory(Strategy ...$strategies): Closure